Tuesday, 14 April 2020

 The White Queen: a new mystery

-This blog began as The White Queen hit TV screens so it seems quite appropriate that as I reboot and refocus, Elizabeth Woodville is making headlines again.
-This still controversial queen is in the news again as fresh research throws a different light on how she spent her final days.
+This blog began as The White Queen hit TV screens so it seems quite appropriate that as I reboot and refocus, Elizabeth Woodville takes centre stage again.
+This still controversial queen constantly calls for re-examining and today, I'm looking back at research published just a year ago which throws a different light on how she spent her final days.

 Euan Roger, senior researcher at the National Archives, has come across a letter from the Venetian ambassador to England which he believes is proof that Elizabeth Woodville, Queen of England, died of the plague.
 It was written almost twenty years after her death but refers to 'the Queen-Widow, mother of King Edward' and he says that in those circumstances, it must refer to Elizabeth.